 - Muscle spasms.

 The factors that lead to cerebral palsy are often preventable.
 This is especially tragic when cerebral palsy is the result of a mistake by doctors, nurses, support staff, technicians or hospitals.
 Medical professionals owe a duty to monitor the health of their patients and the health of their patients’ unborn children to the best of their ability.
 An obstetrician’s failure to detect possible birth defects or other complications during a pregnancy may make him or her liable for a child’s subsequent cerebral palsy.
 It is also a physician’s responsibility to anticipate and manage problems that arise during birth in the most effective manner possible.

 When an expectant mother goes into labor, doctors and their medical team must timely and attentively monitor the birth’s progress and the fetus’s status.
 This is commonly done by frequent vaginal examinations and electronic fetal heart monitoring.
 A lack of progress or an abnormal heart rate signals fetal distress, and the medical team should react appropriately.
 It is also necessary for the treating doctor to monitor the infant’s position and be ready to perform a Caesarean section (C-section) if necessary.
 Delays in action can lead to complications like cerebral palsy.

-The birthing process often includes the administering of medications.
+The birthing process often includes the administering of medications, which may sometimes lead to drug side effects.
 Any drugs used during labor must be correctly given to prevent injuries to the fetus.
 Overdoses of certain drugs can affect breathing in the mother, which then affects fetal oxygen supplies.
 Some deliveries are so difficult that vacuum extractors or forceps are needed.
 If used improperly or with excessive force, these tools can cause significant trauma to the soft tissue of the infant’s skull and damage to the brain.